Another question I got in my Inbox:

-Yes, 802.1x could be a nightmare to set up (but you can always get professional help) and might not be supported on all BYOD platforms, but it’s the least intrusive authentication option.
+Yes, 802.1x could be a nightmare to set up and might not be supported on all BYOD platforms, but it’s the least intrusive authentication option.

 After authenticating the users, you have to decide how you want to handle their traffic.
 You could allow them to do anything they want (good luck with that) or you might want to be more specific and control their traffic.